Opentrons/opentrons/api/docs/source/v2/new_modules.rst

    mag_mod.disengage()

-The magnetic modules will disengage on power cycle of the device.
-It will not auto-disengage otherwise unless you specify in your protocol.
+The magnetic modules will disengage on the power cycle of the device.
+It will not auto-disengage unless you specify in your protocol.

 .. _thermocycler-section: